kgellien/timeplanner-scala/README.md

 change something in the checked in files, copy `timeplan.properties.template` to `timeplan.properties` which is listed in .hgignore / .gitignore and change the entries according to your needs.

+## Appointments/Tasks

+It is possible to enter a date or a date range, e.g.

+    2012-W16 [Business] 16. - 17.04. weekly appointment

+or

+    2012-W16 [Business] 18.04. weekly appointment

+To make interpretation easier, in the current version at least one month is required.

 ## Prerequisites